-Papua Explorers is located on the beautiful island of Gam at the very heart of Raja Ampat’s best diving and just 10 to 15 minutes away from famous dive sites like Manta Point and Cape Kri.
+Papua Explorers is located on the beautiful island of Gam at the very heart of Raja Ampat’s best diving and less than 15 minutes away from famous dive sites like Manta Point and Cape Kri.
 The resort faces the Dampier Strait and is built on a jungle-clad peninsula that is home to birds of paradise and other incredible wildlife.
-The resort was constructed using traditional Papuan techniques and local, natural materials whenever possible, and - like many in Raja Ampat - makes every effort to reduce its environment impact and run the business in as sustainable manner as possible.
+Papua Explorers was constructed using traditional Papuan techniques and local, natural materials whenever possible, and makes every effort to reduce its environmental impact and run the business in as sustainable manner as possible.

 The resort’s 15 water bungalows are built along the edge of the island where the jungle meets the sea and designed to be in perfect harmony with the stunning surroundings of Gam.
 Guests are free to relax and explore the natural environment around the resort, or meander through the local village of Yenwaupnor.
 And with the Raja Ampat SEA Centre on site, guests can help to support the conservation of Raja Ampat’s extraordinary marine environment.
 The resort is committed to creating sustainable human-nature experiences while conserving one of the world's last remaining tropical reef strongholds - the epicentre of marine biodiversity.

 Papua Explorers resort is built at the edge of the jungle and combines traditional Papuan design with modern Western comforts.
 The spacious and comfortable water bungalows provide the perfect environment to simply relax, enjoy the view of the Dampier Strait, and listen to the sounds of the sea and the forest.
-Each bungalow is built using local, natural materials that emphasise natural cooling, and come equipped with fans and mosquito nets, en suite bathroom with hot water, a desk for working on cameras, seating area and a veranda with hammock - along with stunning views and direct access to the sea.
+Each bungalow is built using local, natural materials that emphasise natural cooling, and come equipped with fans.
+Within their bungalow, guests will also find ensuite bathrooms with hot water, a desk for working on cameras, mosquito nets, and a veranda with hammock - along with stunning views and direct access to the sea.

-Papua Explorer’s dive team consists of a mix of both Indonesian and International staff, with 11 guides, 4 trainees, 4 dive instructors and a free-diving / yoga instructor.
-The PADI 5 Star centre offers a range of dive courses, including a 6 month Divemaster Marine Ecology internship programme.
-Guests at Papua Explorers are offered 3 boat dives a day as well as unlimited diving on the house reef and free nitrox is available for anyone suitably qualified.
-Snorkelers are also well catered for and are free to join the dive boats, or if in a group of 5 or more, are allocated a boat of their own.
+The team at Papua Explorers includes both Indonesian and International staff, with 11 guides, four trainees, five dive instructors and a free-diving and yoga instructor.
+The PADI 5-Star dive centre offers a range of dive courses, including a six month Divemaster Marine Ecology internship programme.
+Guests at Papua Explorers are offered three boat dives a day as well as unlimited diving on the house reef and free nitrox is available for anyone suitably qualified.
+Snorkellers are also well catered for and are free to join the dive boats, or if in a group of five or more, are allocated a boat of their own.

-Papua Explorer’s take safety very seriously and the dive centre, all 7 dive boats, 2 transfer boats and resort buildings are fitted with modern and well-maintained safety equipment.
+Papua Explorers take safety very seriously and the dive centre, all seven dive boats, two transfer boats and resort buildings are fitted with modern and well-maintained safety equipment.
 The boats also carry satellite phones when out on day trips.
 The rental equipment is up-to-date and well looked after and the staff undergo regular training updates.

-Conservation of the environment and sustainability are at the heart of all that Papua Explorers do as a business operating in the Raja Ampat Marine Park area.
-As the management of the resort states, “it is our belief that as divers, we have a duty of care to do what we can to conserve the areas in which we dive, and be ambassadors for healthy marine ecosystems the world over.”
+Conservation and sustainability are at the heart of Papua Explorers.
+As the resort states, “it is our belief that as divers, we have a duty of care to do what we can to conserve the areas in which we dive, and be ambassadors for healthy marine ecosystems the world over.”

-Raja Ampat SEA Centre is a conservation initiative established by Papua Explorers Resort and dedicated to conserving Raja Ampat’s marine life through Science, Education & Awareness - SEA.
-Working with collaborating scientists and local community members, SEA Centre serves as a platform to conduct conservation work and valuable scientific research into the marine ecology and environment of the region.
+Raja Ampat SEA Centre is a conservation initiative established by Papua Explorers Resort and dedicated to conserving Raja Ampat’s marine life through Science, Education and Awareness - SEA.
+The SEA Centre serves as a platform to conduct conservation work and valuable scientific research.

-Papua Explorers Resort is determined to live in harmony with the local environment, and respectively with the local communities.
-This starts with the natural appearance of the resort, which was designed to blend in with the local scenery.
-Guests are also provided with environmentally friendly soap and shower gel free of charge and water is reprocessed by natural bacteria in septic tanks.
-Fish served in the resort restaurant is bought from the local fishermen that employ sustainable fishing techniques and vegetables are bought from the local farming families.
+Papua Explorers Resort lives in harmony with the local environment and communities, starting with the natural appearance of the resort, which was designed to blend in with the local scenery.
+Guests are also provided with environmentally-friendly soap and shower gel free of charge and water is reprocessed by natural bacteria.
+Fish served in the restaurant is bought from the locals who employ sustainable fishing techniques and vegetables are bought from the local farming families.